DianNainggolan/DianMargarethaNainggolan_Capstone_3/README.md

-# Customer Churn Prediction for telecommunication company
+# Customer Churn Prediction for Telecommunication Company

 This project focuses on predicting **customer churn** at telecommunication company using machine learning, enabling more efficient and targeted retention strategies.
 This telecommunication company relies heavily on subscription-based revenue models.
 Reducing churn means maintaining revenue stability and lowering customer acquisition costs.